Chart Color Schemes

 Employment

-Beaconsfield's workforce is balanced across white and blue-collar jobs, with manufacturing and industrial sectors prominent.
-The unemployment rate was 3.8% in the past year, with an estimated employment growth of 4.4%.
+Beaconsfield has a diverse workforce comprising white and blue collar jobs, with prominent manufacturing and industrial sectors.
+The unemployment rate is 3.9%, lower than the national average.
+Over the past year, employment grew by an estimated 4.4%.

-Between September 2024 and September 2025, employment levels increased by 4.4% while labour force grew by 4.3%, reducing the unemployment rate by 0.1 percentage points.
-In contrast, Rest of Qld saw employment rise by 1.7%, labour force grow by 2.1%, and unemployment increase by 0.3 percentage points.
-State-level data to 25-Nov-25 showed QLD employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Beaconsfield's employment mix indicates local employment should increase by 5.9% over five years and 12.8% over ten years, assuming constant population projections.
+Conversely, agriculture, forestry & fishing is under-represented, with only 0.8% of Beaconsfield's workforce compared to 4.5% in Rest of Qld.
+The area offers limited local employment opportunities, as indicated by the difference between working population and resident population counts.
+Between September 2024 and September 2025, employment increased by 4.4% while labour force grew by 4.3%, maintaining a stable unemployment rate.
+In contrast, Rest of Qld experienced lower employment growth of 1.7%.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Beaconsfield's employment mix suggests local employment should increase by 5.9% over five years and 12.8% over ten years, though this is a simplified extrapolation for illustrative purposes only and does not consider localized population projections.

 Frequently Asked Questions - Employment